dev-scripts/prakashbhandari.com.np/content/posts/what-are-return-types-in-php.md

     caption: "What Are Return Types in PHP ?"
     relative: true
 author: "Prakash Bhandari"
+description: "PHP 7 followed on the heels of PHP 5.6 and the release was a big revolution.
+Chronologically PHP 7 is confusing version but brought enormous improvements in PHP engine performance.
+It also introduced a variety of new, impactful features that made it quickly adopted."
 ---

 I studied `Java` in my university.
 It was strictly typed programming language and had to define the return type for a function.
-But, I started my career with PHP programming.
+But, I started my career as PHP developer with PHP programming.
-PHP 5.6  did not had a concept of return type.
+`PHP 5.6` did not had a concept of return type or type hinting.
 In my early days, I used to get confused.

 I worked in many small to big projects.
 For all projects